a nobleman

 Morocz de Nagyabony

-Mauricio had a son, Benedict, who was the first to use the surname "Morocz" derived from his father's first name.
-Historical sources state his full name as "nobilis Benedictus Morocz de Naghaban".
-Benedict is considered to be the first Mórocz of Velke Blahovo.
+Mauricio’s son, Benedict, was the first to adopt the surname "Morocz", derived from his father’s given name.
+Archival sources record his full designation as nobilis Benedictus Morocz de Naghaban.
+Benedict is generally regarded as the progenitor of the Mórocz lineage associated with Velke Blahovo.

 Antonius and his father Petrus received a coat of arms and title from Maximilián II. in 1572 for faithful service.
 Since 1578 they have been the owners of a property in Beketfalva and the full surname of the family became Mórocz de Beketfalva.
 Beketfalva being a small village east of Bratislava (Hungarian: Pozsony, German: Pressburg), now capital of Slovakia.
 Antonius's wife was Anna Bessenyei de Galántha, the sister of Ilona Bessenyei de Galántha, the wife of Benedict Zerhas de Zerhashaz.